 Inside of Neuschwanstein Castle

-Neuschwanstein Castle, the most iconic German palace, belongs to 19th-century Romanesque on a rugged hill above the village of Hohenschwangau near Füssen in southwest Bavaria.
+Neuschwanstein Castle is a most iconic German palace belongs to 19th-century Romanesque on a rugged hill above the village of Hohenschwangau near Füssen in southwest Bavaria.
 As we said earlier, the palace was a dream vision of King Ludwig II of Bavaria as a retreat and in homage to Richard Wagner, the renowned composer.
 So, after the death of the king, the palace is open to the public and people, so therefore it is very important to understand the inside of this palace.

 Palace was well designed in a fairy-tale style, the interior of the castle is intricately decorated with various themes and motifs, including scenes from Wagner’s operas and Germanic legends.
 There are 14 rooms which are well finished and maintained for visitors, where you can explore with the help of a guided tour of the Neuschwanstein Castle interior.